Skip navigation

 There is no requirement to register the copyrighted work in the UK.
 In the USA, you can do this, and it is a helpful way of demonstrating ownership should a dispute arise.

 It can be beneficial to document the creation of original workers, in order to provide evidence of original creation, and the time and context of creation.
 A recent example of this is Ed Sheeran - who after experiencing a number of copyright claims brought against him - is now recording all of his songwriting sessions in order to demonstrate the originality of his ideas.
-These would be useful should a claim be brought against him - and if someone is found to be creating music derived form his songs.
+These would be useful should a claim be brought against him - and if someone is found to be creating music derived from his songs.

-Copyright Infringement and Enforcement
+Copyright infringement and enforcement

 Unfortunately, even with copyright protection, there's always a risk that someone will infringe on your rights - knowingly or unknowingly.
 Copyright infringement occurs when someone uses your music, in whole or in part, without your permission or compensation.